 E = 9 x 10 4 N / C

 ε 0 = Permittivity of free space and 4πϵ01=9×109Nm2C–2λ=2×9×1090.02×9×104λ=10μC/m

 Two large, thin metal plates are parallel and close to each other.
 On their inner faces, the plates have surface charge densities of opposite signs and of magnitude 17.0 × 10 – 22 C /m 2

 What is E :

 (a) In the outer region of the first plate,

-The situation is represented in the following figure.
+The situation given in the question can be depicted through the following figure.

 Electric field E in region II is given by the relation,

 ε 0 = Permittivity of free space = 8.854 × 10 – 12 N – 1C 2 m – 2

 E=8.854×10–1217.0×10–22 = 1.92 x 10 – 10 N/C